Protesters cut off Bolivia's capital with renewed fury over deaths

 In the outskirts of the city, people anxiously watched the march's progress, while the detonation of gas canisters could be heard from afar.

-Mariana Mamane, a 23-year-old mango seller, told CNN that she finds it more and more difficult to find fruit to sell on the street, but that she nevertheless supported the blockades for as long as the interim government remained in power.
+Mariana Mamane, a 23-year-old mango seller, told CNN that she finds it more and more difficult to find fruit to sell on the street but that she nevertheless supported the blockades for as long as the interim government remained in power.

 The government has so far proven incapable of lifting the roadblocks.
 But earlier this month, it passed a law granting Bolivian security forces broad discretion in the use of force -- a move criticized by activists worldwide and which only further inflamed the protesters.